 Like this?
 You might also enjoy reading these:

 7. Access to top trainers

-8. Stay involved — without getting on a horse
+8. Stay involved — without getting or owning on a horse

 Perhaps competing isn’t on your agenda and you just want to enjoy the sport from the ground.
 There is also the British Riding Club Volunteers’ Club offering a huge range of benefits and rewards for those much appreciated volunteers to help out at the British Riding Club events and championships.
 While the Pony Club offers centre membership, which means you don’t have to have your own pony to join; you can simply join one of their linked riding schools where you can do your Pony Club activities.